Spinach Day: Now, what is this day all about?

 A recent research shows that spinach can prevent cancer and keep your mind young and agile.
 It can help prevent diabetes too.

-There are inumerable ways to incorporate spinach in every meal of the day.
+There are innumerable ways to incorporate spinach in every meal of the day.
 It can be added to sandwiches, as pizza topping, to soups and salads.
 Spinach puree along with cottage cheese is a delicacy in the Indian cuisine and eaten with Indian bread made of whole wheat flour.

 [India doesn't define 'Junk Food', invites manipulation]